Linear models: Interpretation of point estimates

 Political science example

-We will be working on some of the insights from Hermansen and Pegan (2024) study of election seeking among Members of the European Parliament (MEPs).
+We will be working on some of the insights from (Hermansen2024?) study of election seeking among Members of the European Parliament (MEPs).
 You can find a short version of the paper in this EUROPP-blog post.

 We make the assumption that most MEPs will seek (re-)election in the future and that they can increase their likelihood of that happening by investing in the right type of activities.
 The claim we explore today, is that some MEPs have an incentive to cultivate a personal vote, while others do not.
 Specifically, the electoral rules for EP elections vary by member state.
 MEPs elected from candidate-centered systems will gain a seat in parts due to the personal votes they get.
 As a result, they have an incentive to invest in constituency activities; they invest in their local presence in order to get a name recognition.
 By contrast, MEPs elected from party-centered systems can ride on the party label, and so will invest less.